Bhipanshu/Dashboard-Design/README.md

 # Dashboard-Design

-Dashboard Design
-This repository contains a responsive dashboard design built using HTML, CSS, and JavaScript.
+This repository contains a responsive dashboard design built using HTML, CSS, and JavaScript with built-in light and dark mode.
 The dashboard provides an intuitive and visually appealing interface for displaying and managing data.

 Features
 Responsive Design: The dashboard layout is designed to adapt and scale seamlessly across different screen sizes and devices, providing a consistent user experience.